OUTDOOR Kindergarten Classes

 Friday Adventure Kindergarten, 8:45 am - 12:45 pm

-Outdoor exploration and wonder abound in our half day kindergarten classes held together in a village setting at our Lowery Farm property.
-New in 2019, we are offering half day and full day kindergarten classes run entirely outdoors and staffed by our veteran team of teachers.
+Outdoor exploration and wonder abound in our kindergarten classes.
+Our experienced team of teachers is excited to welcome your kindergartener to a morning of play and social interaction.
 The genius of the 4-year old’s free-flowing imagination, the 5-year old’s inventive social play and the 6-year old’s ideas and skills enrich the entire class.
 Our nature- and play-based kindergarten program encourages imaginative play and both gross and fine motor skill development to build a solid foundation for the academic work to come in grade school.
 Our kindergarten village will allow each of our two classes to mix and mingle outdoors and encourage some age-appropriate activities for 4-6 year olds.
 Each day will consist of free play and exploration, a circle time, a warm snack and an age-appropriate story time.